Sakura0xie/Sakura0xie/README.md

 - 🌱 I’m currently learning c++ and Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me E-mail:1768285495@qq.com    QQ:1768285495
+- l am in Anhui University of Science and Technology.if you are my alumnus,you can Contact me with QQ.

 <!---
 Sakura0xie/Sakura0xie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.